 Works are planned to commence in 2019, subject to approvals.

 Skew Street and Upper Roma Street intersection

-Council will extend the length of the turning lanes on Skew Street and implement new landscaping in the traffic island on Skew Street to improve sight lines.
-These works are expected to commence in late March 2019.
+Works to upgrade this intersection were completed in April 2019.
+This included extending the length of the turning lanes on Skew Street and implementing new landscaping in the traffic island on Skew Street to improve sight lines.

 Vulture Street, Stanley Street and Dock Street intersection